 When combined with EKU's very affordable housing rates and meal plans, students will discover that EKU's total cost of attendance is likely less expensive than choosing to stay in-state, allowing them to go away for college while paying less.
 EKU offers a high-quality residential educational experience that is second to none!

 What states qualify for SMART Program?

-To be eligible for the SMART program, students must reside in one of the following states: Alabama, Georgia, Illinois, Indiana, Missouri, Mississippi, Michigan, Maryland, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia or West Virginia or be attending a Charter High School anywhere in the United States.
+To be eligible for the SMART program, students must reside in one of the following states: Alabama, Florida*, Georgia, Illinois, Indiana, Missouri, Mississippi, Michigan, Maryland, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, Washington, DC or West Virginia.

 Are there academic requirements?